RebelTechnology/OpenWareLab/Faust/README.md

 process = os.osc(freq);
 ```

 ``[OWL:A]`` in parameter label is what binds your device's input to FAUST parameter.
-Parameter ranges that you can use A-H, AA-AH, BA-BH, CA-CH, DA-DH, PUSH (for pushbutton), ButtonA-ButtonD.
+Parameter ranges that you can use are A-H, AA-AH, BA-BH, CA-CH and DA-DH.
+The buttons are assigned with B1, B2 et c.
 This is what FAUST patches support, but the actual parameters that have physical inputs on a particular device would be more limited.
-You would have to use MIDI to access those of them that don't have physical control on device.
+You would have to use MIDI to access those that don't have physical control on device.

 It's also possible to specify variable as digit from ``[OWL:0]`` to ``[OWL:39]``.
 This is convenient if you want to use FAUST [variable substitution in labels](https://faustdoc.grame.fr/manual/syntax/#variable-parts-of-a-label)